Jake Burger Player Props: White Sox vs. Orioles

-Jake Burger -- 1-for-2 with a home run and an RBI in his last game -- will be in action for the Chicago White Sox against the Baltimore Orioles, with Kyle Gibson on the hill, on April 15 at 2:10 PM ET.
+On Sunday, Jake Burger (coming off going 2-for-4 with a home run and three RBI) and the Chicago White Sox face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 2:10 PM ET.

-In his previous game, he notched a home run while going 1-for-2 against the Orioles.
+He collected three RBI (going 2-for-4 with a home run) in his most recent game against the Orioles.

 Jake Burger Game Info & Props vs. the Orioles